-In some applications, especially with higher input voltage, the V{SW} ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for V{SW} .
-In this situation, a resistor can be connected in series with the boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high-side MOSFET to reduce the amplitude of the V{SW} ring voltage.
+In some applications, especially with higher input voltage, the $V{\text{SW}}$ ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for $V{\text{SW}}$ .
+In this situation a resistor can be connected in series with boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high side MOSFET to reduce the amplitude of the $V{\text{SW}}$ ring voltage.

-Printed Circuit Board (PCB) Layout Guidelines
+PCB (Printed Circuit Board) Layout Guidelines

-The following points should be considered before beginning a PCB layout using the FAN2315A.
-A sample PCB layout from the evaluation board is shown in Figure 24 through Figure 27 following the layout quidelines.
+The following points should be considered before beginning a PCB layout using the FAN23SV20MA.
+A sample PCB layout from the evaluation board is shown in Figure 24-Figure 27 following the layout guidelines.

-Power components consisting of input capacitors, output capacitors, inductor, and devices should be placed on a common side of the PCB in close proximity to each other and connected using surface copper.
+Power components consisting of the input capacitors, output capacitors, inductor, and FAN23SV20MA device should be placed on a common side of the PCB in close proximity to each other and connected using surface copper.